In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Does Champagne Have to Cost A Lot?

 Go visit a local wine shop and chat with them.
-They are a great resource to find for you the best champagne for any price range.
+They are a great resource to find for you high quality champagne at any price range.

 Whether you are hosting New Year's Eve, Christmas, a Bridal Shower, or Birthday - here are the best champagnes for your celebration! #champagne #party